 169 C.E.

-Theophilus of Antioch begins to edit the Evangelicon.
-Adding, removing, and altering verses that he thought were essential for a Gospel and then named it the Gospel of Luke.
+Theophilus of Antioch begins to rework and alter the Evangelicon, adding new material, removing other material, and changing passages he regarded as necessary for a Gospel.
+The resulting text would later circulate under the title Gospel of Luke.
 Eusebius also reports that Theophilus of Antioch wrote a now-lost discourse “of no common merit” against Marcion, evidence that Antioch’s Catholic leadership treated Marcionism as a major public threat even while competing textual and doctrinal claims were hardening into rival canons.

 170 C.E.